About this Two Part Webinar

 This roundtable discussion will focus on the on-going need for information professionals to be well-versed in data science skills in order to successfully support the work of students, scholars and other professionals.
 While the community may be quite familiar with the research data lifecycle, it is likely that additional tools or support are needed for information professionals as they extract, wrangle, analyze and present data?
 From the perspective of administrators, where are the challenges in ensuring staff are sufficiently prepared and supported by their institution?
 How does such expertise bolster the position of the library?
 What is the best way for data science education to permeate the institution?
 What policies or practices have proven useful?

 Part 1 of this Webinar, Labor and Capacity for Research Data Management, will be held on Wednesday March 11, 2020.
-Visit this page to see speaker abstracts.
+Visit this page to see additional details.

 Part 2 of this Webinar, Building Data Science Skills: Strategic Support for the Work, will be held on Wednesday, March 18, 2020.
-Visit this page to see speaker abstracts.
+Visit this page to see additional details.

 NOTE: Members of NISO automatically receive sign-on credentials for both halves of this two-part event as a member benefit.
 There is no need to register separately.
 Check your institutional membership status here.